-- Then turn off the streaming device that you are using (TV, tablet, computer, etc.).
+- Then turn off the streaming device you are using (TV, tablet, computer, etc.).

 - After a good minute or so, turn the modem and router back on.

 This power cycle has the power to resolve many playback issues, including buffering.
-Launch Disney Plus again on your streaming device and see if the issue is still there.
+Relaunch Disney Plus on your streaming device and see if the issue is still there.

 Clear Out the Cookies and Cached Data

 Whenever you use your browser, some of the data is stored as a cache, and so are the website cookies.
-But sometimes this can overload your browser, especially if you haven’t cleared its cache in a while.
-Since the steps are different for every browser, check out the official support page for instructions.
+But sometimes, this can overload your browser, especially if you haven’t cleared its cache in a while.
+Since the steps differ for every browser, check out the official support page for instructions.